Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

          fatwrite mmc 0 0x20000000
          boot.scr <size in hex>

-5. After flashing the images, turn off the power switch on the board, and change the SW1 boot mode pin settings to eMMC boot mode, that is OFF-ON-ON-OFF.
+5. After flashing the images, turn off the power switch on the board, and change the SW1 boot mode pin settings to eMMC boot mode, OFF-ON-ON-OFF.

 6. Power cycle the board.
 The board now boots up using the images in the eMMC flash.